quicwg/base-drafts/draft-ietf-quic-transport.md

 especially important with 0-RTT because a server potentially sends a significant amount of data to a client in response to 0-RTT data.

-The server uses the NEW_TOKEN frame {{frame-new-token}} to provide the client with an address validation token that can be used to validate future connections.
-The client includes this token in Initial packets to provide address validation in a future connection.
+The server uses the NEW_TOKEN frame ({{frame-new-token}}) to provide the client with an address validation token that can be used to validate future connections.
+In a future connection, the client includes this token in Initial packets to provide address validation.
 The client MUST include the token in all Initial packets it sends, unless a Retry replaces the token with a newer one.
 The client MUST NOT use the token provided in a Retry for future connections.
 Servers MAY discard any Initial packet that does not carry the expected token.

 Unlike the token that is created for a Retry packet, which is used immediately, the token sent in the NEW_TOKEN frame might be used after some period of